 \paragraph{Hidden distillation effect}

-The relative improvement for our best synthetic configuration \emph{+synth+trans} over the baseline, is superior to 60\% EM for MiniLM (from 29.5 to 49.5 on XQuAD and from 26.0 to 41.4 on MLQA).
-It is way more important than for XLM, where the EM improved by +11.7\% on XQuAD and +2.71\% on MLQA.
-It indicates that XLM contains more cross-lingual transfer abilities than MiniLM.
-Since the latter is a distilled version of the former, we hypothesize that such abilities may have been lost during the distillation process.
+The relative improvement for our best synthetic configuration \emph{+synth-trans}, over the baseline, is above 60\% EM for MiniLM (from 29.5 to 49.5 on XQuAD and from 26.0 to 41.4 on MLQA).
+Significantly higher than that observed for XLM-R (+11.7\% on XQuAD and +2.71\% on MLQA), it indicates that XLM-R provides superior cross-lingual transfer abilities than MiniLM, a fact that we hypothesize due to distillation.